ibm-cloud-docs/key-protect/kur.md

 ### What it does
 {: #kur-at-function}

-Takes a TSV file that is exported from the IBM Cloud Logs activity tracking event routing archive query, extracts the JSON events from the `text` column, and filters for KMS and HPCS-related events (`kms.*` and `hs-crypto.*` actions).
+The subcommand takes a TSV file that is exported from the {{site.data.keyword.logs_full_notm}} Logs activity tracking event routing archive query, extracts the JSON events from the `text` column, and filters for KMS and HPCS-related events (`kms.*` and `hs-crypto.*` actions).
 It then produces four output files:

 `<base>_events.json`
 :   All events extracted as a formatted JSON array.